Wolves - West Brom: How to watch, team news, odds, prediction

-A massive derby has returned to the Premier League as Wolves – West Brom will not be for the faint-hearted on Saturday (start time 7:30 am ET on NBCSN and online via NBCSports.com) with both teams in poor form.
+A massive derby has returned to the Premier League as Wolves – West Brom in the Black Country derby will not be for the faint-hearted on Saturday (start time 7:30 am ET on NBCSN and online via NBCSports.com) with both teams in poor form.

 STREAM WOLVES – WEST BROM LIVE